patriciatran/patriciatran/README.md

 ### Hi there 👋

 My name is Patricia and I'm a PhD candidate at the University of Wisconsin-Madison, USA.
-I will be graduating in May 2023, and I am excited to apply my subject-matter expertise (see below) to new projects!
+I will be graduating in May 2023, and I am excited to apply my data analysis skills to new projects!
 On this page, you will find example of code for some published projects and workshops.
 Keep in mind I have private repos too :)

 ### :microscope: Research Interests